 The Supplemental Nutrition Assistance Program (SNAP) helps low-income North Dakotans meet their nutritional needs; it was formerly known as “food stamps.”
 Benefits are issued on EBT cards and can only be used to buy food products at grocers, farmers markets and other USDA-approved vendors.

-- About 20% of households contain an elderly person or a person with disabilities.
+- About 32% of households contain an elderly person or a person with disabilities.

 - About 38% of all households receiving benefits have earned income.

 - Every dollar that households redeem under SNAP expands the economy by about $1.70.

 - Farmers Markets operating in (eleven) 11 cities across the state accept SNAP benefits.